 Adult Fast Track Workforce Incentive Grant & FAQs

-The Fast Track Workforce Incentive Grant is a new financial aid program for adults beginning with the 2020-21 academic year.
+The Fast Track Workforce Incentive Grant is a financial aid program for adults.
 The program addresses workforce needs by helping adults pursue a certificate, degree, or industry-recognized credential in an area designated as high need.
 More than 635 program areas have been designated as eligible.
 The grants are available for CMU's online, seated and hybrid courses and programs.

 Am I Eligible?

-- Individuals who are 25 or older or individuals who have not been enrolled in any school within the last two years can participate.
+- Individuals who are ages 25 and older, or adults under 25 who have not been enrolled in education in at least two years.